-Join Tim Grey for an in-depth discussion in this video Basic output workflow, part of Optimal Output with Photoshop CS6.
+Join Tim Grey for an in-depth discussion in this video Basic output workflow, part of Photoshop CS6: Optimal Output.

 Whenever I'm preparing an image for Output.
 I always go back to my master image.
 And that's the image saved at it's original resolution.
 In the Photoshop PSD or TIFF file format.
 That master image will also include all of my Adjustment layers and Image layers that were used to creat the final result.
 Taking this approach means that I'm always starting from the same original image.
 It also means that if I've made any changes to that original image they'll be reflected in any new output.
 I prefer to take a bit of a cautious approach when I'm preparing an image for output in large part.